There are many common myths and confusion about portable appliance testing (PAT).

 Anyone on site must observe the Public Health and Safety England rules on social distancing to minimise any risks.
 If it is not possible to undertake work activity whilst maintaining a safe distance the engineer may consider if the work activity should continue.
 It may be required to carry out visual inspections instead of full testing if the above is not possible.
 Hand - held contact with worn surfaces and appliances will be minimised where possible and be wiped down if required.

 Engineers may request that they carry out the inspection and testing unescorted, if it is safe for them to do so, and will report to the person in charge of the work when exiting the work area or building.
-Failure to follow these precautions will result in the termination of the test/inspection and will be postponed until the above can be adhered to.

 Any concerns regarding the above please contact our company or speak to the onsite engineer.